 Date:

-Original Contractor/Grantee Name: Contract/ /Grant #:
+Original Contractor/Grantee Name: Contract/Grant #:

 Subcontractor Name:

 Scope of Subcontracted Services:

-Is any portion of the work being outsourced outside of the United States? \Box YES \Box NO
+Is any portion of the work being outsourced outside e of the United States? ☐ YES □ NO

-(If yes, do not proceed)
+(If yes, do not pr oceed)

-All vendors under contract, grant, or agreement with the State of Vermont, are responsible for the performance and compliance of their subcontractors with the Standard State Terms and Conditions in Attachment C. This document certifies that the vendor is aware of and in agreement with the State expectation and has confirmed the subcontractor is in full compliance (or has a compliance plan on file) in relation to the following:

-- □ Subcontractor does not owe, is in good standing, or is in compliance with a plan for payment of any taxes due to the State of Vermont. - □ Subcontractor (if an individual) does not owe, is in good standing, or is in compliance with a plan for payment of Child Support due to the State of Vermont. - □ Subcontractor is not on the State's disbarment list.
+All vendors under contract, grant, or agreement wiperformance and compliance of their subcontractor.
+Attachment C. This document certifies that the verexpectation and has confirmed the subcontractor is in relation to the following: □ Subcontractor does not owe, is in good start any taxes due to the State of Vermont. □ Subcontractor (if an individual) does not of payment of Child Support due to the State Subcontractor is not on the State's disbarm. rs with the Standard State Terms and Conndor is aware of and in agreement with the sin full compliance (or has a compliance and and in agreement with the sin full compliance (or has a compliance and ing, or is in compliance with a plan for the sin good standing, or is in compliant that of Vermont. nditions in he State plan on file)

-In accordance with State Standard Contract Provisions (Attachment C), the State may set off any sums which the subcontractor owes the State against any sums due the Vendor under this Agreement; provided, however, that any set off of amounts due the State of Vermont as taxes shall be in accordance with the procedures more specifically provided in Attachment C.
+In accordance with State Standard Contract Provise which the subcontractor owes the State against any however, that any set off of amounts due the State procedures more specifically provided in Attachment sums due the Vendor under this Agreen of Vermont as taxes shall be in accordan nent; provided,

 Signature of Subcontractor Date

 Signature of Vendor Date

 Received by DVHA Business Office Date